 No one predicted that a mysterious virus that emerged in Wuhan, China would change the world around us.
 All across the globe, life is on standstill and most economic and social activities have come to a halt.
-Businesses have had to make a lot of hard decisions over the past few months, from changing how their business operates to making budget cuts, there have been a lot of adjustments and assessments.
+Businesses have had to make a lot of hard decisions over the past few months, from changing how their business operates to making budget cuts.
 Influencer marketing is among one of the many industries that have been disrupted by the coronavirus pandemic.
 With sponsor deals shutting down, trips canceled, and events postponed, the once booming influencer industry is going through an unusual and unpredictable time.
 Social media influencers and businesses have had to quickly adapt to new circumstances.

 How Coronavirus is Changing Internet Usage and Media Consumption

 How Has the Coronavirus Changed How You Use the Internet?, an article written by Jeremy Engle for the New York Times, discusses how stuck at home orders during the pandemic have led Americans to spend more of their lives online.
 In the Times’ analysis of internet usage across the United States, they found that with nearly all public gatherings called off and stay-at-home orders put in place, Americans are seeking out entertainment on streaming services like Netflix and YouTube, and looking to connect with one another on social media outlets like Facebook.